Skip to Content

 Next, 2 dribbles toward the top and as that occurs, 5 lifts up from the right side low post to the right side elbow area to receive the ball.

-From this point, the team is ready to execute various scoring options of the Point series.
+Additionally, 3 spaces out to the empty right side corner.
+From this point, the team is ready to execute scoring options within the Point series.

-Therefore, instead of passing to the opposite slot, 1 simply dribbles toward the top and uses the non-dribbling off hand to wave 2 through to the right side corner.
+Therefore, instead of passing to the opposite slot, 1 simply dribbles toward the top and uses the non-dribbling off-hand to wave 2 through to the right side corner.

 Furthermore, as that occurs, 5 executes a flash cut to the left side elbow area at the high post and receives the ball from 1.
+In addition to that, 4 spaces out to fill the empty left side corner.

 It is also important to note that 5 should time the cut appropriately as 1 begins to dribble the ball.

 That is to say, 5 shouldn’t leave the low post area too early before the dribble action happens or even too late.
+This is mainly necessary to prevent denial action by a defensive player who could be assigned to guard against 5.

-At any rate, 3 receives the ball from 1 who cuts through and away to the left side corner.
+3 receives the ball from 1 who cuts through and away to the left side corner.
+Moreover, 2 moves from the left slot area to occupy the top space.

 Next, 2 receives the ball from 3 and as that happens, 5 lifts up to the right side elbow area to gain possession of the ball from 2.

-Example 4: Transition/fast break into Point series
+Transition fast break into Point series

 Next, let’s say that 1 gets open with a V-cut and receives the ball from 5.